UK Doctors’ Titles Explained

 • Family support for finding schools and any other aspects of pastoral care

-An NHS hospital in Wales is looking for a Consultant in Acute General Medicine with an interest in Same Day Emergency Care.
-The Acute Medicine department comprises a team of consultants and is supported by a large team of middle grade doctors.
-This Acute Medicine job is open to both international applications and UK-based doctors, though those with European Specialist or MRCP (UK) qualifications are most encouraged to apply.
+An NHS district general hospital in the North of Scotland is looking for a Consultant Medical Oncologist with an interest in breast and upper GI cancers.
+The oncology department comprises a team of 7 consultants and is supported by a large team of middle grade doctors.
+This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or MRCP (or equivalent) are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.